LiminalCrab/al3f.com/ordinal/content/articles/merveilles.md

 ![The flag of Merveilles|512x512](/images/merveilles_icon.jpg)

-The community thrives in text-based spaces—self-hosted platforms, static sites, IRC, and the [fediverse](https://merveilles.town/home).
+The community thrives in text-based spaces—static sites, IRC, and the [fediverse](https://merveilles.town/home).
 Conversations focus on [complexity in software](https://handmadecities.com/media/seattle-2022/complexity/), **sustainable practices**, [permacomputing](https://100r.co/site/weathering_software_winter.html) and [alternative methods of computing](https://100r.co/site/shining_sand.html).
 Members prefer to build their own tools rather than rely on commercial frameworks, choosing bespoke, handcrafted solutions that match their creative process and values.

 Merveilles favors plain text, minimal markup, and general hypertext-driven workflows, which keep systems practical, simple to maintain, and accessible.
-Many members create their own typographies and interfaces focused on readability and usability, which leads to _form_ being an extension of _function_.
+Many members create their own typographies and interfaces focused on readability and usability, which leads to design being as functional as it is ornamental.

 ## Aesthetic
 Aesthetics play a central role in Merveilles.
 Beyond software, creativity extends into music, physical crafts, and other hands-on disciplines, reinforcing a mindset that values making over consuming.
 Much of Merveilles' distinct visual style is described by **Wiley Wiggins**: